Recovering Money Damages for Injuries in Indian Casinos

 Due to Tribal/Indian sovereign immunity, it is very difficult to pursue a legal matter against tribal Casinos.

 Tribal casinos may be sued in U.S. courts if they willingly waive their immunity.
-In short, Tribes need to consent to being sued.
+In short, Tribes need to consent to be sued.
 It seems clear how undesirable it would be to do so, yet some, like the Navajo, have done so in the past.
 Some of these tribal casinos have insurance and have waived their immunity in cases where their liability insurer would pay monetary damages.
-Many tribes have insurance, but do not consent to waiving their sovereign immunity.
+Many tribes have insurance, but do not consent to waive their sovereign immunity.
 Usually, these tribes will offer a minimum value for the personal injury only to make it go away.

 Tribes are also immune from other U.S. laws including the Americans with Disabilities Act, Age Discrimination in Employment Act, and all other discrimination laws.
 This means that any suit accusing a tribal business of discrimination under these laws will be thrown out of court because of tribal immunity.